 If you will buy some NFT, do not buy it because you speculate that someone will buy it from you for more money that you were.
 People call this the greater fool, but I call it the later fool.

 Don’t be fool, buy only what you genuinely want to have for long term (many years in the future).

+As we can see, it is not about really about art.
+It is more about luck what will turn out to draw attention of millions of people.
 In retrospective, someone who well documented certain time period in a form of art, will turn out to be excellent choice for buying that piece of art, but it is needed really a long time to pass for that to become evident.
 Do you notice how this is completely against flipping, where someone is trying to make quick 2x 3x return in a week?